DuncanRitchie/blog/src/content/posts/2023/css-flags.md

 Similarly, the ring on the intersex-inclusive progress flag changes thickness when the flag’s aspect ratio changes, unless you’re in Chromium.
 This is another rounding error.

+And for the Irish flag, if the number of strips is a multiple of three, all strips should be a solid colour.
+Chromium does this nicely; Firefox and Safari aren’t perfect.
+That’s actually the only reason I included a flag with vertical stripes.
+(Although I really like the shades of green and orange.)

 ## Flag choice

 I’ve picked several LGBT+ flags, to show off different gradients and combinations thereof.